2127 - Covid-19 Supplemental Paid Sick Leave

 Departments must develop a mechanism to manually track all pay provided to employees under the SB 95 SPSL program.
 The tracking mechanism must include the employee’s name, leave type used, dates the leave is used, hours of leave used, and total amount paid to the employee under each program.
 SB 95 SPSL must be tracked separate from previous programs that provided similar benefits.

 Employees must clearly document on their timesheet in the comments section or location as defined by the department that SB 95 SPSL is being utilized.
 For example: when using any portion of the entitlement, SB 95 SPSL should be identified in the comments section, along with the dates taken.
 In addition, the employee should document the time off as ATO time for the applicable days and hours the leave is used.

 Intermittent Leave Use

-If approved by the supervisor, employees may use leave intermittently if they are unable to work or telework due to reason 5, to care for an employee’s child whose school or place of care is closed (or child care provider is unavailable) due to COVID-19 related reasons.
-Additionally, if approved by the supervisor, employee’s teleworking away from the normal worksite who are unable to work or telework due to any of the qualifying reasons may use SB 95 SPSL intermittently.
+Eligible employees may use SB 95 SPSL leave intermittently if they are unable to work or telework to care for an employee’s child whose school or place of care is closed (or child care provider is unavailable) due to COVID-19 related reasons.
+Additionally, if an eligible employee who is teleworking away from the normal worksite and is unable to work or telework due to any of the qualifying reasons may use SB 95 SPSL intermittently.
 For example, SB 95 SPSL may be used in increments if the employee is teleworking due to exposure and subsequently becomes sick with COVID and can no longer telework.

 Personnel Services Branch